purescript-polyform/polyform/README.md

 Validation toolkit plus alternative codec type formulation.

 Sorry for this sparse docs.
 I hope to extend them soon.
-Till then it is just better to look at the real world examples (json duals etc.) in `purescript-polyform-validators`.
+Till then it is just better to take a look at the real world examples (json duals etc.) in the `lambdaterms/purescript-polyform-validators` repo.

 ## Core types